 All of our members are authorised marriage celebrants, registered by the Australian Government, and we encourage professional, reliable, dedicated and honest service, which complies with the Attorney General's regulations, the Australian Marriage Act, and the Celebrants' Code of Practice.

 Association History and Goals

 Authorised Marriage Celebrants hold an appointment, made by the Australian Department of Attorney-General.
 This appointment is made after careful consideration of the criteria of “a fit and proper person” and suitable study being completed by the applicant.
 The appointment enables the celebrant to solemnise marriages at any place within Australia and its Territories.

 Formed in 1980, a group of Western Australian celebrants decided that our goals, working conditions and ethics were unique, and that a truly professional Association should be formed.
 Although the name of the Association has changed several times, and has members from across Australia the fact that it was established in WA remains valid.

 Since 1980, an Executive Committee has met regularly and a large organisation has developed.
-Our members, who are all registered (authorised) Marriage Celebrants, are enthusiastic towards good practice conditions and high standards, enjoying the opportunity to share knowledge and meet each other, and the general public, on a competency basis.
+Our members, who are all registered (authorised) Marriage Celebrants, are enthusiastic about good practice conditions and high standards, enjoying the opportunity to share knowledge and meet each other, and the general public, on a competency basis.

 A wedding ceremony, historically, is one of the most memorable occasions in a person’s life.
-The aim of each of our members is to ensure a couple’s complete satisfaction with each aspect of a meaningful, beautiful ceremony tailored to meet a couple’s needs and desires.
+The aim of each of our members is to ensure a couple’s complete satisfaction with each aspect of a meaningful, beautiful ceremony tailored to meet that couple’s needs and desires.

 To this end, the Australian Government has made regulation 37L, a Code of Practice to qualify the duties and obligations of an authorised registered Marriage Celebrant.

 Apart from government officials who are authorised to perform marriages, and religious celebrants from mainstream recognised religious organisations, (who are State registered) there two kinds of nationally registered celebrants, authorised under the marriage Act of 1961.